 Accountability Systems

-Quarterly reviews are useless without any accountability.
-Sounds obvious, but you’d be surprised how many artists skip them or complete them without acting on the findings.
-They think accountability = blame, and if you are flying solo well, there’s only yourself to blame right?
+Quarterly reviews are useless without accountability.
+35-40% of artists I’ve worked with skip their first scheduled quarterly review.
+Another 25% complete them but never act on the findings because there’s no external pressure.
+They think accountability = blame, and if you are flying solo, there’s only yourself to blame right?
 That’s not what we are saying here.

 Individual accountability means scheduling quarterly reviews as non negotiable appointments (treat them like major gigs).
 Document all findings in writing.
-Any vague mental assessments tend to lead to rationalisation (well, if that hadn’t have happened, I may not have done that, so it’s ok) rather than action.
-Share specific metrics with a trusted mentor, peer, or advisor who’ll ask you the hard questions.
+Vague mental assessments lead to rationalisation (“Well, if that hadn’t happened…”) instead of action.
+Share specific metrics with someone who’ll ask hard questions, a mentor, peer, or advisor.

 Peer accountability involves forming accountability pods with 2 to 3 other musicians at similar career stages.
 These monthly check ins where you share actual metrics, not vague updates, can be extremely beneficial.
 Mutual support matters, but so does calling out any self deception when you see it.

 Professional accountability requires getting a manager, consultant, or coach who knows the industry.
 Regular sessions with documented action items and deadlines.
 Financial investment creates commitment.
 Free advice?
-Well, that’s easy to ignore when rationalising.
+That’s easy to ignore when rationalising.

 The Quarterly Review